MatiasOS/writings/destructuring.md

 }
 ```

-Do you remember the swap function that you learn we starting to code?
+Do you remember the swap function that you learn when starting to code?
 ```javascript
 let playerOne = ‘Matt’;
 let playerTwo = ‘Alex’;